nekonaute/pogobot/Hardware/readme.md

 In this folder, you can find 3d models and kicad files.

 The folder :
-- "3d-addons" contains all the STL files to build the different object.
 - "3Dmodels" contains the 3D models for Kicad
 - 'Belly" contains the kicad files for the belly
 - "Charger" contains the kicad files for the charger